 The structure of the human anus

-• Internal, consisting of thickenings of smooth muscles of the rectum and not subject to consciousness.
+• Internal, consisting of thickenings of the smooth muscles of the rectum and not subject to consciousness.
 Its length ranges from one and a half to three and a half centimeters.

 • External, consisting of striated muscles and controlled by consciousness.
 Its length varies from two and a half to five centimeters.

-2. The area covered with squamous stratified epithelium.
+2. Area covered by flat stratified epithelium.

 The structure of the female anus